BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 To have animations be able to be undone after an interaction (press) we should always be animating towards a goal.
 To "Undo" the goal is the starting value.

 -------------------------------------------------------------------------------------
 -------------------------------- Scripted Particles ---------------------------------
 -------------------------------------------------------------------------------------

-To boot strap the first version an actual scripting language can be used with binding functions with the sole purpose of emitting a simple particle bytecode.
+To boot strap the first version an actual scripting language can be used with binding functions with the sole purpose of emitting a simple particle byte-code.

 -------------------------------------------------------------------------------------
 -------------------------------- Transform Hierarchy --------------------------------